-A dental abscess is caused from a bacterial infection in which a pocketful of puss forms.
-The pocket generally forms in the soft pulp of the tooth and can be caused from an untreated cavity, old dental work, plaque or an injury.
+A dental abscess is caused by a bacterial infection in which a pocketful of pus forms.
+The pocket generally forms in the soft pulp of the tooth and can be caused by an untreated cavity, old dental work, plaque or an injury.

 There are 3 types of dental abscesses which include:

 - Periapical abscess: when the infection occurs in the “soft pulp”, of the tooth.

 - Periodontal abscess: when the infection occurs in the bone tissues that support the structure of the tooth.

 - Gingival abscess: when the infection only affects the gum and surrounding tissue area rather than the periodontal ligaments or teeth.

 Which type of dental abscess you have will determine the types of symptoms you experience as well as the location in which those symptoms are experienced.
 Symptoms of a dental abscess vary but are generally easy to spot.

 The symptoms are relatively common and include: